UniMath/agda-unimath/HOWTO-INSTALL.md

 #### <a name="pre-commit-hooks"></a>Pre-commit hooks and Python dependencies

 The `agda-unimath` library includes [pre-commit](https://pre-commit.com/) hooks that enforce [basic formatting rules](CONTRIBUTING.md).
+These will inform you of some rule violations in your commits, and for most violations they will also automatically apply the required changes.

-To utilize these hooks, if you did not install your environment using Nix, you'll need to install the `pre-commit` tool and the hooks' Python dependencies.
+To utilize these hooks, if you did not install your environment using Nix, you will need to install the `pre-commit` tool and the hooks' Python dependencies.
 The easiest way to accomplish this is by using the Python package manager `pip`.

 First, make sure that you have the latest version of Python installed on your computer; the hooks require Python 3.8 or newer.
 Then run the following command